asdvfghg/Heterogeneous_Autoencoder_by_Quadratic_Neurons/readme.md

 # Quadratic Neuron-empowered Heterogeneous Autoencoder for Unsupervised Anomaly Detection
 This is the repository of our paper "Quadratic Neuron-empowered Heterogeneous Autoencoder for Unsupervised Anomaly Detection".
-[Paper](https://arxiv.org/pdf/2204.01707.pdf).
-In this work,

-1. We develop a novel autoencoder that integrates essentially different types of neurons in one model；
-2. We present a constructive theorem to show that for certain tasks, a heterogeneous network can have more efficient and powerful approximation；
-3. Experiments on anomaly detection suggest that the proposed heterogeneous autoencoder delivers competitive performance compare to baseline.

-All experiments are conducted with Windows 10 on an AMD R5 3600 CPU at 3.60 GHz and one NVIDIA RTX 2070S 8GB GPU.
-We implement our model on Python 3.8 with the PyTorch package, an open-source deep learning framework.
+[Paper](https://arxiv.org/pdf/2204.01707.pdf), which has been accepted in IEEE Transactions on Artificial Intelligence

+## Abstract
+Inspired by the complexity and diversity of biological neurons, a quadratic neuron is proposed to replace the inner product in the current neuron with a simplified quadratic function.
+Employing such a novel type of neurons offers a new perspective on developing deep learning.
+When analyzing quadratic neurons, we find that there exists a function such that a heterogeneous network can approximate it well with a polynomial number of neurons but a purely conventional or quadratic network needs an exponential number of neurons to achieve the same level of error.
+Encouraged by this inspiring theoretical result on heterogeneous networks, we directly integrate conventional and quadratic neurons in an autoencoder to make a new type of heterogeneous autoencoders.
+To our best knowledge, it is the first heterogeneous autoencoder that is made of different types of neurons.
+Next, we apply the proposed heterogeneous autoencoder to unsupervised anomaly detection for tabular data and bearing fault signals.
+The anomaly detection faces difficulties such as data unknownness, anomaly feature heterogeneity, and feature unnoticeability, which is suitable for the proposed heterogeneous autoencoder.
+Its high feature representation ability can characterize a variety of anomaly data (heterogeneity), discriminate the anomaly from the normal (unnoticeability), and accurately learn the distribution of normal samples (unknownness).
+Experiments show that heterogeneous autoencoders perform competitively compared to other state-of-the-art models.

 ## Citing
 If you find this repo useful for your research, please consider citing it: